WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 ## Improving our reusable function

 Whilst the reusable function works, when scaled we have to take care to make sure trigger and target element classes don't conflict with one another.
-In the example below, clicking one accordian would trigger `is-active` on all of them.
+In the example below, clicking one accordion would trigger `is-active` on all of them.

 ```html
 <div class="c-accordion js-accordion">